 Growing up with her sights set on Broadway, Monica always had a passion for performance and collaboration.
 After taking beginner ASL classes in both middle and high school, her creative energy shifted to pursue a career in sign language alongside the Deaf Community.
-Her transfer acceptance into the American Sign Language Program exposed her to the diverse Boston Deaf Community and is currently preparing her for a career as an ASL/English Interpreter.
+Her transfer acceptance into the American Sign Language Program exposed her to the diverse Boston Deaf Community and prepared her for a career as an ASL/English Interpreter.

 Here is her Northeastern story…